openstack/manila/doc/source/adminref/quick_start.rst

 Quick start
 ===========
-This document describes how to install Manila from the OpenStack `Kilo` release.
+This document describes how to install manila from the OpenStack `Mitaka` release.
 Note that the process differs from previous releases and is likely to change again in subsequent releases.

-Manila consists of three main services, which are similar to those of the OpenStack Cinder project:
+Manila consists of the following main services, which are similar to those of the OpenStack cinder project:

 - manila-api
+- manila-data
 - manila-scheduler
 - manila-share

-Installation of first two - `manila-api` and `manila-scheduler` is common for almost all deployments.
+Installations of `manila-api` and `manila-scheduler` are common for almost all deployments.
 But configuration of `manila-share` is backend-specific and can differ from deployment to deployment.
-Hence, this doc will cover just some specific case.
-Hence, this document will cover a single use case, configuring the "Generic" driver that uses the Cinder project as its backend.
+This document will cover only a single use case, configuring the "Generic" driver that uses the cinder project as its backend.

 Note that the `manila-share` service can run in two modes, with and without handling of `share servers`.
 In most cases share servers are virtual machines that export file shares via various network file systems.
-The example in this document describes a backend that manages share servers using network resources provided by Neutron.
+The example in this document describes a backend that manages share servers using network resources provided by neutron.

 .. note::
     Manila supports any network architecture.
 When a driver is managing its own share servers, it can use any of several network plug-ins that provide network resources.
-Manila includes plug-ins for Neutron and Nova-network, as well as a `StandaloneNetworkPlugin` for simple networks.
+Manila includes plug-ins for neutron and nova-network, as well as a `StandaloneNetworkPlugin` for simple networks.
 When a driver is not managing share servers, it has no need for network plug-ins.